Obsessive/FreelanceList.in/README.md

 # FreelanceList.in

-This project utilizes Grommet- The most advanced UX framework and ReactJs.
+This project utilizes
+- Grommet, The most advanced UX framework
+- ReactJs, A Javascript library for building user interfaces

 To run this application, execute the following commands: